clzani/DEREP-NP/README.md

 # DEREP-NP
-Repository for files related to DEREP-NP dereplication database
+Repository for files related to DEREP-NP dereplication database.
+Will be populated after manuscript is accepted for publication.